Alex-Markham/medil/README.md

 Additionally, if you would like to use this package or any of its code in your research, or to contribute to this package, feel free (but not obliged) to [contact me](https://causal.dev/#contact).

 ### License
-See [LICENSE](https://gitlab.com/alex-markham/medil/blob/master/LICENSE.txt), which is the Cooperative Non-Violent Public License v7 or later (CNPLv7+).
+See [LICENSE](https://gitlab.com/alex-markham/medil/blob/master/LICENSE.md), which is the GNU Affero General Public License version 3+.

-Brief License Summary: The Nonviolent Public License aims to ensure basic protections against forms of violence, coercion, and discrimination.

-This license covers several formats of creative work but has extra terms for software given the power it has as a tool outside of its creative capacities.
-The Cooperative Nonviolent Public License goes further to only allow commercial use of the copyrighted work for individuals and worker-owned organizations.

 ### Changelog
 See [CHANGELOG](https://gitlab.com/alex-markham/medil/blob/master/CHANGELOG.md) for a history of the already implemented features, works in progress, and future feature ideas.

 ### References
-<a name="uai_paper"> 1.</a> Markham, Alex & Grosse-Wentrup, Moritz.
-(2020).
+<a name="uai_paper"> 1.</a> Alex Markham & Moritz Grosse-Wentrup (2020).
 Measurement Dependence Inducing Latent Causal Models.
 In *Conference on Uncertainty in Artificial Intelligence (UAI)* PMLR 124:590&ndash;599.
 URL: [http://proceedings.mlr.press/v124/markham20a/markham20a.pdf](http://proceedings.mlr.press/v124/markham20a/markham20a.pdf). [arXiv:1910.08778](https://arxiv.org/abs/1910.08778) [stat.ML].

+<a name="ncfa_paper"> 2.</a> Alex Markham, Mingyu Liu, Bryon Aragam, Liam Solus (2023).
+Neuro-Causal Factor Analysis. *prepint*. [arXiv:2305.19802](https://arxiv.org/abs/2305.19802) [stat.ML].